soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 3. Specify the target recipient.
 A targeted recipient must have an Exchange Online Mailbox in order for the attack to be successful.

 4. Specify a set of passwords to use for the attack.
-You can use a text (.txt) file for your list of passwords.
+To do this, you can use a text (.txt) file for your list of passwords.
 The text file cannot exceed 10 MB in file size.
 Use one password per line, and make sure to include a hard return after the last password in your list.

 5. Choose **Finish** to launch the attack.